jnels13/jnels13/README.md

 Omdena was my first experience on a __collaborative__, bottom-up team; it has been a wonderful experience, and working with the distributed group of collaborators has been a treat.
 If you're not familiar with Omdena, check them out: www.Omdena.com.

 Outside of work, I've been learning French for a few years now and really enjoy it.
-My streak learning French on DuoLingo is _awesome_, just don't speak too fast ...
+My streak on DuoLingo is _awesome_, just don't speak too fast ...
 I also love to play the bagpipes and a few other, quieter instruments.
 I hold an FAA Private Pilot's license, and I'm very interested in machine-learning work in the aviation space.